kwsbucg/daoism/$Fairest_Governance_v3.md

 If further functions are needed for the governance suite later on and the community supports the growth their shared visions, I hope they will be integrated accordingly.
 Currently, the community can veto a proposal made by the wielder of the council token if 42% of the votes oppose the proposal being enacted in a vote.

-The total free-float of the token when we exclude all LP-tokens which are locked in
+The total free-float of the token when we exclude all LP-tokens which are locked in liquidity pools amount to 220 363 425 tokens.

 This a system that seamlessly interacts with the economic system deployed by DeFiHope, which autonomously enhances the functionality of the contract and what the members can do together.